shb256/RebootHelper/README.md

 If for some case the user is able to kill the program, it will also reboot automatically in order of the task scheduler.

+javac RebootHelper.java
+to run java RebootHelper

+I use it together PDQ Deploy